clusterlink-net/clusterlink/website/content/en/docs/concepts/services.md

  the ClusterLink implementation intentionally differs from and is not compliant with the KEP (e.g., there is no `ClusterSet` and "name sameness" assumption).

-[^UDP]: Support for UDP based services is tracked [here](https://github.com/clusterlink-net/clusterlink/issues/13)

 [^multiport]: ClusterLink intentionally does not expose all service ports, as typically only a small subset in a multi-port service is meant to be user accessible, and other ports are service internal (e.g., ports used for internal service coordination and replication).

-[^TLS]: Note that if the exported service uses TLS, the imported name should match the Subject or Alternate Names presented in the certificate.
-Otherwise, the client's certificate verification might fail.
-Having the same source and destination namespace and name is common in many use cases (e.g., service migration and/or clusters, common namespace assignment across clusters).